thinkful-ei-rabbit/steven-henderson-bookmarks-app/README.md

 - Complete lack of direct DOM manipulation with event handlers
 - Utilization of jQuery for DOM manipulation
 - A 'fetch' command for AJAX calls
+- Adheres to a11ly practices

 Features in Progress:
 - Responsive and mobile-first design
-- Strict adherence to a11ly practices